 Demonstrating the initiative that would eventually make him a successful entrepreneur, Don completed his business degree requirements early.
 In fact, he got through them as soon as possible to make sure he had time to explore a wide range of arts and science courses beyond his major — to expand his horizons, satisfy his wide-ranging curiosity and establish himself as a well-rounded person for whatever the future might hold.

 “I think it’s a foundation for life,” he said.
 “You’re on this planet to enjoy, contribute, make a difference, lead a fulfilling life and have fun along the way, and I think a liberal arts education helps equip you very well for that.”

-Before seeking his first job, Don received some advice from Robert D. Clark, then assistant dean of the College of Arts and Sciences and later the UO’s 11th president: He should get a job in journalism.
-And Don did land a job in newspapers—hired by The Oregon Journal in Portland in the classified ad sales department.
+Before seeking his first job, Don received some advice from Robert D. Clark, then assistant dean of the College of Arts and Sciences and later the UO’s eleventh president: He should get a job in journalism.
+Don went on to land a job in newspapers, though not as a journalist; he was hired by The Oregon Journal in Portland in the classified ad sales department.
 He credits this first job with introducing him to many practical aspects of the business world.

-From there, Don went on to become a broadcast media pioneer, starting with KPTV in Portland, the world’s first commercial UHF television station, and then buying a minority interest in KEZI, channel 9 in Eugene.
+From there, Don went on to become a broadcast media pioneer, starting with KPTV in Portland, one of the world’s first commercial television stations, and then buying a minority interest in KEZI, channel 9 in Eugene.
 As president, Don transformed KEZI into Liberty Communications by building a national broadcast and cable TV enterprise.
-Liberty was the 17th-largest multisystem operator in the US when it was sold to TCI in 1983.
+Liberty was the seventeeth-largest multisystem operator in the US when it was sold to TCI in 1983.